UoB-COMSM0166/2025-group-21/README.md

 ### System Usability Survey (SUS)

 #### Process
 After completing the NASA TLX, all 10 participants completed the SUS, which consists of 10 standardized questions assessing overall system usability.
-Scores were calculated using standard SUS methodology (Figure X).
+Scores were calculated using standard SUS methodology.

 #### Results
-The individual SUS scores are shown in Figure X, with the industry average benchmark of 68 shown for comparison.
+The individual SUS scores are shown in Figure 17, with the industry average benchmark of 68 shown for comparison.
 - Mean SUS score (Easy) — 88.25
 - Mean SUS score (Hard) — 75.0